By Colin Ryan

 Lower-priced versions of the 2024 Silverado EV may be eligible for a federal tax credit of up to $7,500 when purchased new.
 Other credits and rebates may be available, including when purchased as a used vehicle.

-The cheapest 2024 Chevrolet Silverado EV is the RST, with a starting sticker price of $96,495 and a Kelley Blue Book Fair Purchase Price of $93,117.
+The cheapest 2024 Chevrolet Silverado EV is the Work Truck Pickup 4D 6 ft, with a Kelley Blue Book Fair Purchase Price of $44,500.